c002/inf0seq.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am pentester.
+Currently doing more in mobile, focused on redteaming.

-email: agus[at]python.web.id
+email: inf0seq[at]pm.me